 Sweet, salty, tangy, minty, savory, herbal, juicy, aromatic, crunchy, red, yellow, green, purple - this salad is a medley of colors, flavors and textures.
 The juices are abundant and delicious so you can literally drink them on their own.
 Get a good amount of the liquid in each spoonful of the salad to fully enjoy it.

 This salad can be quite sweet depending on the sweetness of the cherry tomatoes so feta cheese is essential for a balanced taste.
 When I eat this salad I noticed that I try to get a piece of feta into each spoonful.
 It makes the salad taste best.
 I think adding more feta is not a bad thing.
-I suggest that you start with half a cup as specified in the recipe and add more if you feel like it.
+I suggest that you start with a half cup as specified in the recipe and add more if you feel like it.
 I think you can easily double the amount.
 I always do.
-It’s more fat and sodium if you are health-conscious but that’s the tradeoff you may have to make for the sake of better taste.
-It just makes this salad so much better and you want to taste feta with every bite.
+It does add more fat and sodium if you are health-conscious but that's the tradeoff you may have to make for the sake of better taste.
+It just makes this salad so much better, you'll want to taste feta with every bite.

 Making ahead and storing leftovers